We generate CLI Commands from the CLI source files in the openthread GitHub repository.

 */

-Links display in the CLI and API References heading.
-To review the HTML output, refer to netdata unpublish dnssrp
+links display in the CLI and API References heading.
+To review the HTML

 Preventing automatic links